 How Can I Verify My Enrollment?

-Once a veteran applies, they can check the status of their enrollment online or by calling (877) 222-8387.
+Once a veteran applies, they can check their enrollment status online or call (877) 222-8387.
 Veterans will receive a letter in the mail confirming their enrollment if approved for VA Health Care.

 Can I Appeal My VA Health Care Eligibility?

 Yes.
 Veterans have one year to appeal if the VA does not allow them to enroll in VA Health Care.

 Veterans can appeal in one of three ways:

 - Supplemental Claim: The veteran re-submits their claim with new evidence that shows why they need VA Health Care.